mkontaratou/Vampires-vs-Werewolves/README.md

 # Vampire vs Werewolves

 ## About
-This project involves developing a heuristic. to play the Vampire vs Werewolves game.
+This project involves developing a heuristic to play the Vampire vs Werewolves game.
 The AI uses strategic algorithms to control either Vampires or Werewolves, aiming to dominate the grid-based universe by converting humans and defeating the opposing species.
 The project tests your ability to implement effective AI strategies while considering opponent moves and game mechanics.

 ## Rules:
 Universe Representation